rockerroller/auto1-code-challenge/README.md

 There are lots of improvements that can be made in the project at all, and I will list some of them right below:

 * **Default sass variables/functions/mixins** - In this project I am using `sass` as the css preprocessor.
-In the chosen architecture, each component has it own scss file, which is awesome considering that the context should be isolated.
+In the chosen architecture, each component has its own scss file, which is awesome considering that the context should be isolated.
 The point here is that I think the defaults of the sass could be better organized and distributed across the components.

-* **Storybook** - As the application grows, the complexity also grows.
-Considering this, is absotelly necessary to have a storybook to create an inventory the components and its states, but not only for this but also to code reviews and docs as we can see in this excellent [use case](https://medium.com/redmart-engineering/how-we-use-storybook-for-documentation-and-code-reviews-550a522543f1) described by [Shesh Babu](https://twitter.com/sheshbabu)
+* **Storybook** - As the application grows, its complexity also increases.
+Considering this, a good option is to have a storybook to create an inventory of the components and their states, as well as to code revisions and documentation.

+* **Test Coverage** - Tests are essential for reliability and consistency, so increase the test coverage is not a option but an obligation.

+* **Local storage** - The `/colors` and `/manufacturers` responses are being stored in the local storage without an expiration key.
+As the local storage do not have a native feature to expire the contained data (as Cookies), it is certainly needed for recycling the data.

+* **PWA - Service worker** - There is already a `service worker` responsible for caching the application assets (chunks, styles, images, etc) in this application.
+A next step would be caching some external information that make sense to be cached.

 ## General Observations:

-### Local storage

-The `/colors` and `/manufacturers` responses are bein stored in the local storage without an expiration key.
-As the local storage do not have a feature to expire the contained data (differs from Cookies), it is certainly needed for recycling the data.

 ### Unexpected WARNING

-When the application is started in dev mode, or the tests are run, an unexpected blows.
+When the application is started in dev mode, or the tests are run, an unexpected WARNING blows.

     Warning: Failed prop type: Invalid prop `component` of type `object` supplied to `Route`, expected `function`. in Route (at App.js:29)
           in App (at app.unit.test.js:7)

-This is because the component _prop-type_ of the `Route` component of the `react-router` lib expect a function (which should be a React Component), but an object is given.
+This happes because the **component** prop-type of the `Route` component of the `react-router` lib expect a function (which should be a React Component), but an object is given instead.

-An object is given beacause the scenes are being lazy loaded, once they need to load only when requested.
+An object is given because the _scenes_ are being lazy loaded, once they need to load only when requested.

-It's weird because the official article of React about [Code Splitting](https://reactjs.org/docs/code-splitting.html) tells do do exactly the same thing that is being done in this project.
+It's weird because the official article of React about [Code Splitting](https://reactjs.org/docs/code-splitting.html) tells to do exactly the same thing that is being done in this project.
 That may be a version issue of the router lib.
 Dive deeper in this problem is needed to solve this warning.

 ### Mock-Server - CORS